Heavy Periods After Childbirth

 It also sounded like an attractive ‘quick fix’ for something that was making me miserable.

 If you’ve given birth recently, there could be retained products (e.g. parts of the placenta) still implanted in your uterus.
 Although many women never experience this, it certainly does happen, and it can affect breastfeeding too.
-If there is retained placenta in your uterus, you might have problems with your breastmilk coming in.
+If there is retained placenta in your uterus, you might have problems with your breast milk coming in.

-#2: Hormonal Changes
+#2: Hormonal changes

 Increased abdominal fat can also be a culprit, as it is oestrogenic, and can mess with a woman’s hormones.

-“Often the mother is totally unaware that she has a gynaecological problem because she’s been able to get pregnant and have a baby – so no-one assumes she has any fertility-related issues.
+“Often the mother is totally unaware that she has a gynecological problem because she’s been able to get pregnant and have a baby – so no-one assumes she has any fertility-related issues.
 But as some people will know, secondary infertility is a real problem.
 With secondary infertility, there are no issues getting pregnant the first time, but next time they try, it doesn’t happen and everyone wonders why”, he says.

 Even if you have given birth with the help of an obstetrician, you cannot assume everything has been checked out and you have the all clear.